Piastri leads McLaren one-two in first Imola practice

 The session was red-flagged and did not restart after Brazilian rookie Bortoleto crashed into the tyre wall with some three minutes remaining.
 He stepped out unhurt.

-Carlos Sainz was third on the timesheets for Williams, 0.052 off the pace, with Mercedes' George Russell a further 0.002 slower.
+Carlos Sainz was third on the timsheets for Williams, 0.052 off the pace, with Mercedes' George Russell a further 0.002 slower.

 Seven-times world champion Lewis Hamilton, limbering up for his first race in Italy as a Ferrari driver, was fifth and 0.096 off the pace.